 - It is normal for the muscles in your mouth and face to get tired.
 You have to build up strength over time by playing everyday.

-- You’ll notice as your embouchure tires, the corners of your mouth will pull back causing your sound to become thinner and less controlled.
+- You’ll notice as your embouchure tires, the corners of your mouth will pull back.
+This causes your sound to become thinner and less controlled.
 Don’t continue to play with a completely exhausted embouchure, as you will just develop bad habits.

 - Take frequent short breaks as necessary.
-I suggest listening to music for a couple of minutes while your muscles recover to help you stay focused on your task.
+I suggest listening to music for a couple of minutes while your muscles recover.
+It’ll help you stay focused on your task.

-I strongly recommend that all saxophone players begin every practice session by playing long tones in order to work on strengthening the embouchure, developing control, and building a beautiful sound.
+I strongly recommend that all saxophone players begin every practice session by playing long tones.
+This helps you work on strengthening the embouchure, developing control, and building a beautiful sound.

 In my Core Essentials Program I teach the most important warm-up exercises for saxophone players who want to improve their sound and technique.